dinakazakevich/postman-workshop-2022/README.md

       - You will need to set up authorization
 2. Create a simple POST request for the Adalo app Applications collection, create a new application
       - Simple: Set Full Name to static values
-      - Hard 💪: Set the application.id to the environment applicationId
+      - Simple: Set the application.id to the environment applicationId
       - Hard 💪: Add dynamic variables for First Name, Last Name -- see [Postman documenation](https://learning.postman.com/docs/writing-scripts/script-references/variables-list/) for details
 4. Create a simple PUT request to update the status of the application
 5. Create a simple DELETE request to delete the application you created in step #2
 6. Add automatic checks to each request
-      - Check the response status code 200 on each of them
+      - Simple: Check the response status code 200 on each of them
-      - Only for GET request: Check that the `applicationId` created with POST request is actually present in the response of the GET request.
+      - Hard 💪: Only for GET request, Check that the `applicationId` created with POST request is actually present in the response of the GET request.
       - Hard 💪: make every request to be independent from one another.
 Hint: use pre-request scripts and tests to create and cleanup data
 7. Run the collection in Postman Collection Runner

 ## Running collections in command line using Newman collection runner
-1.
+1. We can also run Postman Collection in command line using Newman
+2. Install
+3. For this you will need to install newman
+4. You can also use postman CLI, I haven't tried working with Postman CLI